minprog/programming-1/20 Problem sets/15 1 - Greedy/10 Standard edition.md

-#Objectives
+* Let's ensure that the Appliance is up to date by running **update50** from a Terminal before starting.

+# Objectives

 * Get comfortable with Linux.

 * Start thinking more carefully.

 * Solve some problems in C.
-* Let's ensure that the Appliance is up to date by running `update50` from a Terminal before starting.

 # Time for Change